If you need an introduction to the solar eclipse functionality in Photo Ephemeris Web, please see Solar Eclipse Planning.

 - The position of the horizon for eclipses near sunrise or sunset

-- Changes in the parallactic angle and the physical ephemeris of the sun over time
+- Changes in the parallactic angle and the physical ephemeris of the Sun and Moon over time

-- Libration and variations in the lunar limb profile
+- Libration and the true lunar limb profile (details)

 - Baily's beads